wavefrontHQ/docs/pages/doc/auth_ss_sso.md

 --->

-## How to Invite New Users After Single Sign-On Has Been Enabled
+## How to Add New Users After Single Sign-On Has Been Enabled

 **Problem**